The History of Wood Carving in Art

 Classicism came with the insatiable taste for marble, following the renewal of interest in Ancient art spurred by the writings of Johann Joachim Winckelmann.
 The tendency to replicate ancient Greek and Roman sculptures relegated wood to decoration and design, with Grinling Gibbons’ school of woodcarving in England being among the most famous.

 Wood was carved for mantelpieces, door panels and doorways, and 18th century was also marked by increased production of wooden cherubs heads.
-At the beginning of 19th century the teaching of woodcarving entered the curriculum of art schools in several European countries.
+At the beginning of the 19th century the teaching of woodcarving entered the curriculum of art schools in several European countries.

 Modern and Contemporary Carving of the Wood